dnet/androsphinx/README.md

 for the next command.
 The syntax is intentionally similar to that of `pwdsphinx` except for the master password, which needs to be supplied as a parameter for the relevant commands.

+If you indend to check whether SPHINX entries created by one implementation can be read by another, make sure that `key` and `salt` also match the one defined in the class `MockCredentialStore`.
+For example, in `pwdsphinx`, this can be found in files `~/.sphinx/{key,salt}`.